deepanshu-rawat6/Dev-with-Node.js/API-Design-in-Node.js/README.md

 ### Access API L1 at: https://simple-crud-api-urht.onrender.com/
 ### Access API L2 at: https://excited-erin-cow.cyclic.app/

+## For Production use: node dist/index.js
+## For Development use: nodemon -L dist/index.js

 ## Structure

 Making API in Node.js can be overwhelming, but following a clean stucture can help in doing so: